 Unfortunately, hydrangeas are not the only outdoor plants that are poisonous to cats.
 You may be surprised at how many outdoor plants in your neighborhood are poisonous to cats.

-While you may not be able to keep your precious kitty out of harm’s way when he’s out wandering the hood, at least you’ll know what plants out there can hurt him.
-Some of the most common outdoor plants poisonous to cats include:
+While you may not be able to keep your precious kitty out of harm’s way when they’re out wandering the neighborhood, at least you’ll know what plants out there can hurt them.
+The most common outdoor plants poisonous to cats include:

 These are just the most common outdoor plants that are poisonous to cats.
 There are many more.
 If you suspect that your cat has eaten any of these plants, play it safe and give your vet a call.
 Most vet offices are more than happy to speak with pet owners about their concerns.